some examples in this page are based on the Worldhits database. You can find it here. Restore in psql with

 To define a constant in PL/pgSQL, you use the following syntax:

-constant_name constant data_type = expression;
+constant_name CONSTANT data_type = expression;

-In PL/pgSQL, errors and messages are handled using RAISE to display notices, warnings, or errors.
+p_: Prefix input parameter names with p_ (for “parameter”).
+This clearly distinguishes them from column names and local variables within the function.v_: Prefix local variable names with v_ (for “variable”).
+This helps to differentiate them from column names and input parameters.In PL/pgSQL, errors and messages are handled using RAISE to display notices, warnings, or errors.
 You can also use error-handling blocks with EXCEPTION.
 Messages provide valuable debugging information.

-Here’s a function example related to a Spotify-like database:
+Here’s a function example

-CREATE OR REPLACE FUNCTION calculate_streaming_revenue(artist_id INT)
+CREATE OR REPLACE FUNCTION calculate_streaming_revenue(p_artist_name VARCHAR(255))

 RETURNS NUMERIC AS $$